-A total of 26 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
-Ten, including the most recent diagnosed case, are known to be isolating at home or in a secure facility.
-Fifteen have recovered.
+A total of 50 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
+Twenty-two individuals, including these diagnosed cases, are isolating at home.
+Three are considered inpatients of medical facilities in Victoria.
+Twenty-four have recovered.
 One death in the county is attributed to COVID-19 infection of an individual with a comorbidity.